ansonl/ansonl.github.io/_posts/2024-06-12-creality-k1-cura-start-gcode.md

   - creality
   - cura
 excerpt: >
-  Automatically set the correct extruder and bed temperature for the printed material for the Creality K1 series in Cura with the start G-code below.
+  Automatically set the correct extruder and bed temperature to match the printed material when printing with the Creality K1 series 3D printer in Cura with the start G-code below.

   `M140 S0`